 This blog series explores the creation of the BBJam Asia Conference app, walking you through the major parts of the app and explaining how to implement similar features in your own apps.
 Part 3 of this series explains how to create persistent data using JSON data structures, as well as some key differences between JSON and XML.

 In version 2.0 of the Momentics IDE for BlackBerry, the new DevelopmentSupport class lets you see updates to your QML assets in the IDE directly in your running app, without having to rebuild and rerun the app.
 Use the DevelopmentSupport class to help you design and test your app quicker and more effectively.

-- Cascades documentation for the DevelopmentSupport class
+- Documentation for the DevelopmentSupport class

 - API documentation for the DevelopmentSupport class

-- Cascades documentation for the Momentics IDE
+- Explore the Momentics IDE

 The newest version of the BlackBerry 10 Native SDK is now available.
 Download it to benefit from the latest fixes, and check out the release notes to learn about support for long-running headless apps and other features.